andreas-wagner-dev/blog-life-story/README.md

 > *"AI writes code in seconds today.
 But who will still understand it tomorrow?"*

-A living reference implementation of the **Feature-Film Philosophy** - an object-oriented architecture where code reads like a screenplay, not a technical manual.
+A living reference implementation of the **Feature-Film Philosophy** - an object-oriented structure where code reads like a screenplay, not a technical manual.

 Based on the article: [Software Code That Reads Like a Movie](https://medium.com/@andreas.wagner.info/software-code-that-reads-like-a-movie-cdf0d88d097d)